Uriopass/inline_tweak/README.md

 Tweak any literal directly from your code, changes to the source appear while running the program.
 It works by parsing the file when a change occurs.

-The library is minimal, only requiring the `lazy_static` dependency to hold modified values.
 In release mode, the tweaking code is disabled and compiled away.

 The `derive` feature exposes a proc macro to turn all literals from a function body into tweakable values.